e-n-f/piano-diary/README.md

 Why do synth keyboards tend to run from C to C, anyway?
 G to G seems like it would give better coverage of what keyboard music usually needs

+July!

+* 20 World Charts Presents the French Songbook
+* 50 Lullaby of Broadway and 49 Harry Warren Movie Showstoppers
+* 75 loose sheets

+Still alternating between feeling good and feeling clumsy.
+Still terrible at more than 3 flats and more than 2 sharps.

+## 2016-07-15

+* 34 loose sheets

+## 2016-07-26

+* 33 mostly from Great Songs of Broadway

+in the lobby of the Bonneville Hot Springs hotel the other day, my first reasonable access to a piano in a week.
+I am not great, but I was reading pretty fluently, and nobody tried to chase me out of the lobby.

+I had tried to play a few things on a street piano in Portland, but it was in such bad shape it hardly counts

+## 2016-07-27

+* 19 Keith Prowse' 7th Song and Dance Album
+* 12 Fifth Paramount Song Folio
+* 12 25 Hits Through the Years

+on the out-of-tune lobby piano of the Crystal Crane Hot Springs

+## 2016-08-01

+* 34 loose sheets
+* 28 Famous Song Hits

+So 317 songs in July.
+Not terrible considering we were traveling for half the month.

+## 2016-08-03

+I have to say, the fact that I could play songs, in public, without rehearsal, for 2+ hours at a time, twice in a week, with a stopped-up ear, on poorly-maintained pianos, must mean that I have passed the "I can do it" milestone.
+I am not great, but I can do it.

+That's after a little over two years of solid work: fake-book sight reading from June 2014 through Jan 2015, and then full arrangements since then.

+(June 2014 per overdue notice from Oakland Library for Irving Berlin, Broadway, and movie musical songs that I wouldn't have previously known.
+In April 2014 I was checking out rock stuff that I would have known the melodies to already.)

+So why I am I still so clumsy sometimes, when I am conscious of what I am doing instead of being able to just do it?

+## 2016-08-31

+* 39 loose sheets
+* 30 "30 years, 30 hits"
+* 21 The Passing Parade
+* 100 20s 30s & 40s Showstoppers
+* 32 Armed Forces Song Folio: Sep 56, Aug 56, Feb 55, Mar 55
+* 47 Rodgers and Hart Song Book

+So 269 songs in August.
+Slowest month this year, but no surprise given all the time with Dot in the hospital.

+## 2016-09-05

+* 16 from World's Greatest Hits of the Forties

+In Murrieta

+## 2016-09-18

+Last night I found myself trying to play some grace notes in Bluebirds in the Moonlight (5th Paramount Song Folio).
+Not very good at it though.

+I am still really bad at giant treble chords where both hands are playing part of some mass of notes at the top of the treble clef and beyond.

+Getting better at key of Ab and a little better at D, but still not good.

+## 2016-09-25

+Getting more comfortable with complicated rhythms.
+In particular, made it through The Impossible Dream.

+## 2016-10-01

+* 11 loose sheets
+* 33 Song Hits of the Fabulous 50s (Tea For Two Cha Cha is too hard)
+* 74 Great Songs of Broadway
+* 24 Armed Forces Song Folio (Mar 62, Oct 63, Jun 56)
+* 19 Keith Prowse' 7th Song and Dance Album
+* 12 Paramount Song Folio #5
+* 25 25 Hits Through the Years
+* 33 Nat King Cole Unforgettable
+* 44 loose sheets
+* 31 Irving Berlin Universal Dance Folio #28
+* 12 Paramount Song Folio #9
+* 12 Paramount Song Folio #2
+* 12 Paramount Song Folio #6
+* 15 Robbins Hollywood Dance Folio #7
+* 33 loose sheets
+* 49 Beatles Complete I-Z (through Savoy Truffle)

+So that's 455 songs played in September

+I am actually pretty decent now, although still with several gaping holes in my skills

+## 2016-10-08

+* 27 loose sheets ("keep")
+* 42 loose sheets

 ## 2016-10-11

 If there's anything I've learned from YouTube piano videos, it's that no one ever plays the original, published arrangement of anything

+## 2016-10-16

+* 128 Armed Forces Song Folio #4
+* 11 "keep"

+and several more runs through Pennies from Heaven, Rock around the Clock, How High the Moon, and Baby Doll, but I don't know how to count that

 ## 2016-10-18

 Library books due:

 * The sound of Broadway music : a book of orchestrators and orchestrations

+## 2016-10-31

+* 10 The Best 4 TV Songs
+* 12 34 Hit Parade Extras Broadway
+* 56 Armed Forces Song Folio (Mar 62, Jul 51, Mar 51, T, Jan 51, Feb 56, Jun 62)
+* 96 loose sheets

+So 382 songs played in October, plus whatever dupes I missed

+## 2016-11-07

+Getting better at using my right hand to play the top of a too-big left-hand chord when needed, sometimes without thinking about it too much.

+I spent an hour and a half last night filming myself trying to get through Stars Fell On Alabama once without making any big mistakes.
+I tend to get something wrong in the bridge every time.
+(Chosen because it doesn't have any page turns, it's in C, it doesn't do anything crazy.
+Still not quite enough.)

+## 2016-11-19

+* 54 loose sheets
+* 40 Armed Forces Song Folio (Jul 62, Oct 54, Jan 55, Apr 62, May 62)
+* 10 Irving Berlin Song Folio #1
+* 12 BVC Song Folio #6
+* 15 Design for Music
+* 11 So This Is Eden
+* 24 BVC Star Spangled #5
+* 12 Robbins Hit Parade
+* 22 34 Hit Parade Extras Broadway

+## 2016-11-30

+* 67 Sinatra: the best of the Capitol years
+* 7 loose sheets
+* 23 Frank Sinatra Anthology Vol 2
+* 19 loose sheets
+* 35 Rodgers and Hammerstein Song Book

+So that's 351 songs in November, plus whatever dupes I missed

 ## 2016-12-08